 By September 2019, all companies within the EU will have to comply with the PSD2 Regulatory Technical Standard (RTS).
-PSD2 was designed to facilitate the growth of product innovations in payment and financial services provided by non-banking services.
-The directive will enable payments to be carried out not only by banks but also by other financial institutions and fintechs.
-These new regulations are set out to deepen the existing market of payment services while maintaining the interest of consumers.
+The European Union designed PSD2 to facilitate the growth of product innovations in payment and financial services provided by non-banking services.
+This directive enables payments to be carried out not only by banks but also by other financial institutions and all companies on the fintech startup scene.

-The new regulations also make it easier for fintech startups to carve a space for themselves on the financial services market that has been traditionally occupied by banking institutions.
+The new regulations also make it easier for the fintech startup scene to carve a space for themselves on the financial services market that has been traditionally occupied by banking institutions.

 The PSD2 Directive – what you need to know

 The European Parliament and the Council of the European Union adopted the PSD2 Directive on November 25, 2015.
 The Payment Services Act came into force in various European countries to adjust the national regulations to the EU regulations.

 Here are a few features of PSD2 that make fintech startup founders hopeful about the future of the financial services market in the EU.

 The directive specifies in detail how payment services are to verify user identity.
 The consumer should carry out a strong authentication procedure when they gain access to the payment account online, initiate an electronic payment transaction, or perform the activity via a remote channel that may involve the risk of fraud.

 In such cases, the provider is obliged to use at least two of the following elements for identity verification:

 - knowledge (something that only the user knows),

 - possession (something that only the user has),